LaunchCodeEducation/flextech-unit-testing-with-jest-exercise-solutions/exercise/app/readme.txt

 7. Install Dependencies

-Run the following command to install Jest:
+Run the following command inside of `exercise/app/` to install the app's dependencies

 ```
-npm install jest
+npm install
 ```